younelan/genie/README.md

 Though you can have multiple trees and in theory once auth is in, you could use it collaboratively, for now it is meant to be run locally.
 I wouldn't recommend putting this on the internet as is

+Written relatively quickly, needs serious refactor.
 As is, no warranties.

 Until I have vetted the app more carefully, I have removed auth.

 ## Features:
-_ multiple trees
+- multiple trees
-_ Multiple people can have as many relationships as possible _ optionally display the tree using D3
+- Multiple people can have as many relationships as possible
+- optionally display the tree using D3

 ## Todo:
-_ Add auth
+- Add auth
-_ Buggy edit relationships
+- Buggy edit relationships
-_ permissions
-_ check for input
+- permissions to edit tree per user
+- check for input, this was meant to be run localhost
+- add custom fields to both the relationship and the people
+- refactor into classes, more mvc, better folder structure

 ## Setup